Callum McManaman: Melbourne Victory

 On 13 October 2020, McManaman signed a two-year contract with A-League club Melbourne Victory ahead of the 2020–21 A-League season.
 In July 2021, he was released by Melbourne Victory, with one-year left on his contract.

 Tranmere Rovers

 On 9 July, it was announced that McManaman had made a return to English football, signing with League Two side Tranmere Rovers on a one-year deal.
 McManaman was released at the end of the 2021–22 season.

+Third spell at Wigan Athletic

+On 30 June 2023, McManaman returned to League One side Wigan Athletic for a third spell in his career, signing a one-year deal.

 International career

 McManaman is available to represent England and the Republic of Ireland, through Irish ancestry.

 In June 2011, McManaman, along with teammate Lee Nicholls, was included in the England under-20s squad for the 2011 FIFA U-20 World Cup, the first time a Wigan Athletic player has been involved in the tournament.
 He made his debut in a group match – a 0–0 draw against North Korea, and went on to play in all of England's games during the tournament before the team were knocked out by Nigeria.

 On 14 May, he was called up for the first time to the England Under 21s for the 2013 UEFA European Under-21 Football Championship in Israel.
 However, he was ruled out of the tournament due to an ankle injury picked up in a game against Arsenal on the same day.